Northernwindss/SQL-I/README.md

 ### MySQL

-- cost money.
 - syntax is the same.
 - most things transfer over very easily.
 - Be Sure to include `postgreSQL` in sql searches.

 ### Normalization and Schema

-- Normalization: to create form out of data, or to organize it so that the result of getting info is unambiguous.
+- Normalization: to create structure out of data, or to organize it so that the result of getting info is unambiguous.
 - Schema: The outline for the data, Normalizing your data creates a Schema.

 ## Normalize/schema Practice